alanabrahampkochumon-zqict/cyclist_data_analytics/Readme.md

 ## 3. Process (Process.R)
-1. The data was first loading into a data frame.
+1. The data was first loaded into a data frame.
 2. The labels were cleaned, and any duplicates were removed.
 3. The timezones for `started_at` and `ended_at` were updated to use the Chicago timezone.
 (Explained in "What I Learned" section).